STEPHANIE PEARCE COUNSELLING

 As a registered member of the BACP, I follow its ethical framework and I am a registered therapist with Oxygen insurance.

-I work from a calm and peaceful room in the Hanover area of Brighton.
+I work from a calm and peaceful room in central Brighton.

 We all experience times in our lives when we find it difficult to cope.
 Counselling is a place for us to work out what is actually going for us, in a safe, non-judgemental and confidental space.
 Sometimes we are aware of issues that are causing our distress and sometimes not.
 Being able to work out exactly what is going on for each of us as an individual, can be the key to change.